Temple of Apollo at Didyma, Turkey

 For nearly 700 years it remained a building site, with up to 8 architects and 20 construction companies working simultaneously.
 But this vast wonder was never finished.
 Alongside knife-edge masonry remain protruding nodules inscribed with Greek letters, referring to the workmen who worked on a block, but never dressed it smooth.
 Even unfinished, it was considered in antiquity one of the greatest of all Greek temples.
 It is without doubt one of the biggest.

 Didyma’s end came in 385AD with the edict of Theodosius:

 ‘no mortal man shall have the effrontery to encourage vain hopes by the inspection of entrails, or (which is worse) attempt to learn the future by the detestable consultation of oracles.’

 Apollo’s oracle was silenced forever, and a Christian church erected in the temple’s cella.

 Why not go and see Didyma for yourself.
-One of our expert guides will personally show you around the ancient temple on our escorted Halicarnassus to Ephesus gulet cruise in Turkey each year.
+One of our expert guides will personally show you around the ancient temple on one of our escorted tours that explore this region in south-west Turkey.